embrace-io/embrace-docs/docs/embrace-api/supported_metrics_and_queries.md

 sidebar_position: 3
 ---

-# Supported Metrics
+# Standard Metrics

-The following metrics are supported.
+The following metrics are supported as Standard Metrics.
 Metrics with the suffix "_total" are counters.
 All other metrics are gauges.

 All metrics are available in daily, hourly, and five-minute increments.
 To query your desired unit, simply prefix the metric name with the unit, eg: `daily_crashed_users` or `five_minute_sessions_total`.